-If you are on a call, the button below the Number to Dial box will say Transfer, and can be pressed to transfer your call to the number entered.
-This is equivalent to the Direct (Blind) Transfer as described in the chapter Telephone Operations starting on page 41.
+If you are on a call, the button below the Number to Dial box will say Transfer, and can be clicked to transfer your call to the number entered.
+This is equivalent to the Direct (Blind) Transfer as described in the chapter Telephone Operations starting on page 44.
+You can only transfer to three digit extension numbers, such as inside extensions, park orbits, voice mail boxes, automated attendant extensions, and speed dial extensions.
+To transfer to offsite numbers, you must use either a speed dial extension, or a Setup/Complete transfer as described below.